If not for a bit of luck in Abu Dhabi and a minor miracle in Doha, Qatar…we might have missed the Maldives entirely.

 We had the lounge all to ourselves and waited just a little under an hour for two other guests to arrive who were booked on our same seaplane.
 While we waited, we had snacks, checked email and completed the resort’s check-in process.

-Once we got in the air, my mood immediately began to improve and suddenly I was wide awake.
+Once in the air, my mood immediately began to improve and suddenly I was wide awake.
 The seaplane flight was one of the things I was most looking forward to in the Maldives.
 I’d never been on a seaplane before and what a place for your first flight!
 Susan and I both grabbed window seats and settled in for the short 20-minute flight to the hotel.

 The entire country of the Maldives consists of hundreds of tiny, idyllic islands scattered across an expanse of ocean.
 The Maldivian Archipelago of 26 atolls stretches over 500 miles from North to South and forms a natural barrier across the Indian Ocean.
 Its nearest neighbors are India and Sri Lanka.